bhammack/bhammack.github.io/content/posts/homeserver/dns/index.md

 * If you purchased your domain name from a registrar, most have a tool to guide you through the process of creating records.

 ## Can I see your configuration as a reference?
-Sure.
+Sure!
 As mentioned previousily, my domain name is managed through Cloudflare.
 This is what my DNS dashboard looks like.
 ![a-records managed in CloudFlare](images/a-record.png) In the screenshot above, I had two DNS records.
 * A `CNAME` record.
 This record defers resolution of `hammack.dev` to `bhammack.github.io`.
 This is the website you are currently viewing!
 * An `A` record.
 This record is a [Wildcard DNS record](https://en.wikipedia.org/wiki/Wildcard_DNS_record).
 In effect, this means any resolution of a subdomain of `hammack.dev` such as `jenkins.hammack.dev` or `photos.hammack.dev` will resolve to the IP address listed.
+This configuration is critical for hosting of multiple services.

+## Why Wildcard DNS records?
+Why not fixed A records?
+Because I only expose one IP address to the internet, I elected to use a wildcard DNS record.
+Alternatively, I could specify subdomain A-records for each of my services but this would become difficult to scale and manage.
+The downside of using a wildcard record is that Cloudflare cannot proxy or cache traffic destined for subdomains.